Bilgin Defterli

-Bilgin Defterli (born 1 November 1980) is a Turkish women's football forward currently playing in the 2.
-Frauen-Bundesliga for Alemannia Aachen in Germany with jersey number 9.
-She has been a member of the Turkey women's national football team since 1999 and serves as their captain.
+Bilgin Defterli (born 1 November 1980) is a Turkish former women's football forward.
+She had been a member of the Turkey women's national football team from 1999 to 2014 and served as their captain.
 Defterli is 160 cm tall.

 Early life

 Defterli was born on November 1, 1980, in Erzurum, Turkey.
 She was the youngest of six children, four girls and two boys.
 Between 1991 and 1996, she participated in several sports, winning five titles and two second places.
 She enjoyed football, playing with boys in the neighborhood and competing on the school boys' team that took part in tournaments.
 Her secondary school physical education teacher noticed Defterli's talent and convinced her parents that she had a football playing future.
 Defterli entered the women's football club Istanbul Dinarsu Spor in 1996.